ajkluber/project_tools/docs/things_to_do.rst

 4. ``solver.py``

     1. Integrate the "TSVD" and "Cplex" options into the procedure.
+There should be standard inputs and outputs; a uniform set of output files.
+    2. How can we simply keep track of parameters that can change in general?

 Analysis
 ^^^^^^^^